 "Succeeds to a remarkable extent…Furguson brings war-torn Richmond to life."–Baltimore Sun

 Ernest B. “Pat” Furgurson, formerly a correspondent and columnist for the Baltimore Sun, has spent most of his life in the nation’s capital.
-A native of Virginia, he is also the author of Chancellorsville 1863, Ashes of Glory, and Not… More about Ernest B. Furgurson
+A native of Virginia, he is the author of Freedom Rising, Chancellorsville 1863, Ashes of Glory, and Not War but Murder.
+He… More about Ernest B. Furgurson

 Paperback | $17.00

 Published by Vintage Sep 30, 1997| 464 Pages| 5-3/16 x 8| ISBN 9780679746607